godotengine/godot-docs/tutorials/export/exporting_for_dedicated_servers.rst

 - **Export template:** Use this one for running dedicated servers.
 It does not contain editor functionality, and is therefore smaller and more optimized.
-- **Editor:** This binary contains editor functionality and is intended to be used for exporting projects.
+- **Editor:** This binary contains editor functionality and is intended to be used for debugging projects.
 This binary *can* be used to run dedicated servers, but it's not recommended as it's larger and less optimized.

 Export approaches